 A common concern when we propose this structure: “If I create five separate pages, won’t each one be too short to rank?”

 The answer depends on the quality of the content, not the quantity.
-A 400-word page that genuinely explains what heat pump installation involves — the brands you work with, what a typical installation day looks like, what determines the cost, what a homeowner needs to prepare — is more useful to Google than a 1,500-word page stuffed with keyword repetitions.
+A 400-word page that genuinely explains what managing a rental in Coquitlam involves, the local market, your fees, how fast you fill, what an owner needs to prepare, is more useful to Google than a 1,500-word page stuffed with keyword repetitions.
+On most PM sites the opposite problem is more common: dedicated city pages that exist but are near-empty, some under 50 words.

 Google’s quality signals evaluate whether a page actually helps the person searching.
-A focused, specific, accurate service page helps the person searching.
+A focused, specific, accurate city page helps the owner searching.
 A thin page with no original information doesn’t.

-The goal isn’t to manufacture word count — it’s to build a page that answers the question a potential client would have before deciding to call you.
+The goal isn’t to manufacture word count, it’s to build a page that answers the question an owner would have before deciding to call you.

 How this connects to indexation

-One additional benefit of service-specific pages: each one is a discrete URL that Google can index, crawl, and evaluate independently.
-A single Services page is one URL.
-Five dedicated service pages are five URLs — five separate opportunities to rank for five different query families.
+One additional benefit of city-specific pages: each one is a discrete URL that Google can index, crawl, and evaluate independently.
+A single overloaded page is one URL.
+Five dedicated city pages are five URLs, five separate opportunities to rank for five different query families.

 How to audit your current structure